UniversalDependencies/UD_French-FTB/README.md

 # Introduction
 UD_French-FTB 2.3 is an automatic conversion of the [French Treebank](http://ftb.linguist.univ-paris-diderot.fr/index.php?langue=en).
 The French Treebank constituency trees were first converted to dependency trees following (Candito et al., 2010), then the dependency trees were converted to UD scheme using B. Guillaume's [Sequoia treebank UD conversion rules](https://gitlab.inria.fr/grew/SSQ_UD).
-Finally a data-driven cross-treebank annotation transfer process (Seddah et al, 2017, forthcoming) was applied.
+Finally a data-driven cross-treebank annotation transfer process (Seddah et al, 2018, LREC) was applied.

 <!-- This release of the French Treebank (Abeille et al, 2003) UD 2.3 version is based on the FTB SPMRL release (Seddah et al, 2013)
 whose tokenization has been changed to match the [UD 2.0 specifications](http://universaldependencies.org/u/overview/tokenization.html) .
 Its native depedency scheme was converted via the use of the [Sequoia treebank UD conversion rules](https://gitlab.inria.fr/grew/SSQ_UD) and a data-driven cross-treebank annotation transfer process (Seddah et al, 2017, forthcoming).